danyshaanan/tcmount/README.md

 This is the result of running `nsyrc` with [this .nsyrc file](./doc/dot.nsyrc_example).

-Each row represent a link.
+Each row represents a link.
 The padded column are, from left to right:
 * id - used with `nsyrc run` or `nsyrc unlink`
 * Source folder
 * Target folder